BryanLuyo/blackJack/README.md

-# BlackJack Game
+# Blackjack Game (Vue.js)

-This project is built with **SvelteKit** and **Tailwind CSS**.
-It targets **Svelte 4**, so you shouldn't see peer dependency conflicts when installing.
-The entire game runs in the browser and the Node.js server is provided by SvelteKit.
+This project implements a simple multiplayer Blackjack game using **Vue 3** in the browser and a small Node.js server.
+No build step is required; all pages are served from the `public` directory.

-The index page lets you choose the number of players and generates links for each player and the table view.
-Game state is kept in `localStorage`.
+Open `index.html` to choose the number of players.
+The app stores the game state in `localStorage` and generates links for each player (e.g. `player.html?id=0`) as well as a table view (`table.html`) that shows every hand.

 ## Requirements